joanedens/DS-Course4-Python/README.md

-# Course4 - Python for Data Science
+# Course 4 - Python for Data Science
 ## IBM Data Science Professional Certificate

 At the bottom of each lab is instructions to share them on GitHub.
 Since the labs are comprehensive, I'm using them in lieu of notes.